Unwritten

 We’ve been con di tioned to not make mis takes,

-but I can’t live that way.
+but I can’t that

 Star ing at the blank page be (Eb)fore you, o pen up the dirt y (Dm7)win dow.